zibas/futz/README.md

  ## Compiling tips
  Warning!
 Several of the demos are out of date.
 Only expect src/demo to compile currently!

+ ### Windows
+ Should build with Visual Studio 2017.
+ Compiled demo and life binaries need to execute in a path along with a 32bit SDL2.dll and their assets folder.

+ ### Unix
  You'll need some dev libraries like SDL2 installed on your system.
 Make sure src/futz/bin exists.

  ```bash